What are the most common side effects of radiation therapy?

 (Excluding Holidays)

-Arizona Cancer Foundation is a 501(C)3 non-profit organization.
+Arizona Foundation for Cancer is a 501(C)3 non-profit organization.

 All accepted clothing (click HERE for an extensive list) and monetary donations are specifically used to help cancer patients, their families and caretakers by means of offering them non-medical, healthcare supportive services, financial aid services and cancer support groups, which help people through cancer treatment and survivorship as we strive to increase the quality of life of all those affected by cancer.
 Please DONATE today!